eunbiggabi/term2/workBook/README.md

 ## Question 1

-Ruby on rails uses the MVC(Model-View-Controller) architectural pattern to allow easier maintainability throughout the application.
+Ruby on Rails allows easier maintenance across the entire application.
+Looking at the overall flow of the MVC and requesting access to a specific URL that the user wants, controller receives these request and imports data from the model to visualize it to the user via View.

-Looking at the overall flow of MVC, when a user accesses and requests a particular URL, the Controller receives this request, retrieves the data from the Model, and visualizes it to the user via View.
+**Model** represents information and data of the application.
+It is a component that processes and is responsible for such data information, such as a database, initialization value, variable, etc. The model must keep the all of data that the users want to edit, and must not know any information about the view or controller.
+This means that when a data change occurs, the model should not have an internal property value that references the view so that the screen UI can be adjusted directly.
+In addition, when a change occurs, the treatment of the change notice must be implemented and reused.

-The **Controllers** interact with models and views.
-This presence of a controller provides a significant advantage in maintenance by avoiding situations where the Model and View are directly connected to each other.
-Query and import data from the model that meets the request and reflect it in the View.
-The **Model** handles everything related to the data.
-It's a function because it doesn't care what it looks like to the user.
-You can define the rules and functions associated with the database, create, find, and import data.
-The **Views** typically refer to elements necessary for front-end configurations such as html/css/javascript (almost identical to browsers viewed by actual users) which is the end result of showing the user.
-Views can server content in several formats, such as HTML, PDF, XML, RSS and more.
+**View** is that indicates user interface elements, such as input text, checkbox entries, etc. In other words, it is responsible for inputting data, objects, and displaying output, and usually consists of a front end that is viewed by users such as HTML, CSS, and JS.
+This refers to a screen that users can view based on data.
+Views should not store the information the model has separately.
+It can just say that the view has the role of displaying the data on the screen when data receive it.

-Supports the major databases - It supports MySQL, Oracle, MS SQL Server, PostgreSQL, IBM DB2, and more(Adrian Mejia Blog.
+**Controller** interact with models and views.
+The presence of a controller prevents models and views from being directly connected to each other.
+In other words, it acts as a bridge between data and user interface elements.
+The simple rules of the controller must be known about the model or view, the model or view does not exist, and the controller is responsible for the main logic to interpret and send to each department when notified of the change(Adrian Mejia Blog.
 2021).

 ## Question 2

-The database we are going to looking for is SQlite.
-It is widely used and it is the default database when a Ruby on Rails application is created.
+SQLite is a built-in database for Ruby on Rail.
+So I will identify a SQLite database.

 Pros